mspejavar/mspejavar.github.io/_posts/2016-09-07-rewinding.md

 featureImage: /images/DSC_07771.jpg
 thumbnailImage: /images/thumbs/DSC_0688thum.jpg
 ---
-## Rewind the moment

->They say that nostalgia paints a smile on the stony face of the past.
+##They say that nostalgia paints a smile on the stony face of the past.

 And I’m certain that this feeling is enjoyed by the millennial crowd and of course, I’m broaching the warmer side here.
 With the unforgettable faint fragrances to the long-lost sounds to the archaic photographic albums, nostalgia drives around most of the times and these mentioned factors kindle that positive sensation in us, taking us back to the past to relive that moment again .